microsoft/superbenchmark/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+### Contributing principles

+SuperBenchmark is an open-source project.
+Your participation and contribution are highly appreciated.
+There are several important things you need know before contributing to this project:

+#### What content can be added to SuperBenchmark

+1. Bug fixes for existing features.
+2. New features for benchmark module (micro-benchmark, model-benchmark, etc.)

+   If you would like to contribute a new feature on SuperBenchmark, please submit your proposal first.
+In [GitHub Issues](https://github.com/microsoft/superbenchmark/issues) module, choose `Enhancement Request` to finish the submission.
+If the proposal is accepted, you can submit pull request to origin dev branch.

+#### Contribution steps

+If you would like to contribute to the project, please follow below steps of joint development on GitHub.

+1. `Fork` the repo first to your personal GitHub account.
+2. Check out from `dev` branch for feature development.
+3. When you finish the feature, please fetch the latest code from origin repo, merge to your branch and resolve conflict.
+4. Submit pull request to origin `dev` branch.
+5. Please note that there might be comments or questions from reviewers.
+It will need your help to update the pull request.

 ## Trademarks